apereo/cas/developer/Code-Conventions.md

 ## Tooling

 - The current codebase takes advantage of the [Checkstyle engine](http://checkstyle.sourceforge.net) to [enforce conventions](https://github.com/Apereo/cas/blob/master/style/checkstyle-rules.xml) as much as possible.
+Certain number of checks are also executed using [SpotBugs](https://spotbugs.github.io/).
 - Where appropriate, the codebase takes advantage of [Project Lombok](https://projectlombok.org/) for auto-generation of code constructs such as getters and setters, etc.

 ## Consistency